TheeKingZa/alx-higher_level_programming/0x12-javascript_warm_up/README.md

     - Null.
     - Undefined.

-* How to Use if, if...else Statements
+* How to Use if, if...else Statements?
 --------------------------------------
   Conditional statements allow you to make decisions in your code.